 Now owned by Facebook ($1 billion!), Instagram is a platform where people express themselves through images and short video.
 If it’s not beautiful, you shouldn’t post it.
 There are lots of 20-year-old life coaches, but service providers can use hashtags to bring in a substantial amount of leads if the market supports it (Portland, Seattle, San Francisco, Boston, you get the idea).
 Pro Tip: #dogsofseattle.
 Instagram turned users, and Snapchat, on their heads when they introduced Instagram Stories recently.
-A simple change like that has an amazing ripple effect and can turn into a title wave of potential.
+A simple change like that has an amazing ripple effect and can turn into a tidal wave of potential.

 Think text or Facebook Messenger on steroids.
 I’m actually super excited about this one.
 While the platform is too new and the population to skewed towards 20-year-olds, the capabilities to interact with other people are pretty slick.
 I can have a conversation with my wife while in a store and super seamlessly send her short videos and pictures.
 I’m excited to try this with business coaching.
 Using Snapchat for lead generation is unlikely at this point but keep an eye on this one, and understand it.